Lurkars/gloomhavensecretariat/README.md

 This is basically a clone implementing the same functionality and look&feel of the original Gloomhaven Helper since I am not capable of good design/UX.
 So feel free to contribute better assets.

+For usage with multiple clients sharing the same game, the server component [Gloomhaven Secretary Server](https://github.com/Lurkars/ghs-server) is required.
+A public instance is available under `ghs.champonthis.de/server` port `443` with `secure` option.

 > SPOILER WARNING:
 > The `label.json` files inside the `data`-folder and therefore the final edition data files inside the `src/assets/data`-folder contain spoilers by including the corresponding label.